aplteam/MarkAPL/Docs/MarkAPL.md

 Notes

-* The way the title is used differs for external links and bookmark links.
+* The way the title is used is different for external links and bookmark links.
 * You cannot use in-line mark-up (bold, italic, del,...) in the URL.

 The title is optional, therefore the link can also be written as: